DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/Bench-Ranking.md

 **Note:** When we apply the generalized ranking formula in Equation (1), we get three rankings for our three mentioned experimental dimensions (Relational Schemata; Partitioning, and Storage Backends), namely, **"R_s"** , **"R_p"**, and **"R_f"** accordingly.

 ##### Individual Ranking Criteria (R_s, R_p, and R_f) challenges:

 Applying  the  ranking  criteria  independently for each dimension supports explanations of the results [5].
 Nevertheless,we observed that ranking prescriptions  are incoherent across dimensions.
-The mostreasonable explanation is that these *mono-dimensional* ranking criteria can not capturea general view, leading to decisive trade-offs.
+The most reasonable explanation is that these *mono-dimensional* ranking criteria can not capturea general view, leading to decisive trade-offs.

 ###### Example that shows the trade-offs among our problem experimental dimensions: